LITUATUI/pushevs.com/content/posts/max/2023-06-12-may-2023-tesla-still-dominates-the-norwegian-ev-market.md

 slug: "may-2023-tesla-still-dominates-the-norwegian-ev-market"
 authors: "maximilianholland"
 date: "2023-06-12"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Norway"
 images:
-  - "/images/Tesla-Model-Y.avif"
+  - "/ev-sales-images/Norway-flag.avif"
 ---

 Growth continued for the Norwegian plugin EV market in May 2023, as combined plugin share hit almost 90%, up from 85% a year ago.
 Full electrics alone took almost 81% share, grabbing 7.5% more of the remaining market than last year.
 The overall auto market saw volumes of 13.342 units, up almost 16% YoY, and higher than May 2019.
 The Tesla Model Y was the month’s bestselling vehicle, miles ahead of others in volume.